mdolab/MACH-Aero/machAeroTutorials/aero_pyhyp.rst

    :start-after: # rst SetLevels
    :end-before: # rst general

-We want to create a family of meshes with the L3 mesh being the coarseset and the L0.5 mesh being the finest.
+We want to create a family of meshes with the L3 mesh being the coarsest and the L0.5 mesh being the finest.
 In between we want an L2, L1.5, and L1 mesh.
 Here we are goint to parse our input argument to determine which level of refinment we will generate on this run.
 We default to L1 if the argument is invalid or no argument is provided.